Isara05/safe-rl-project/README.md

 - collisions and near misses
 - minimum and average clearance
 - reward average
-- path-tracking RMSE and MAE
+- path-tracking RMSE and MAE in metres
 - elapsed or completion time

 ## Current Simulation Logic